microsoft/vscode-wiki/How-to-Contribute.md

 To lint the source as you make changes you can install the [tslint extension](https://marketplace.visualstudio.com/items/eg2.tslint).

 ### Extensions
 The Visual Studio Marketplace is not available from the `vscode` open source builds.
-If you need to use or debug an extension you can you can check to see if the extension author publishes builds in their repository (check the `Builds` page) or if it is open source you can clone and build the extension locally.
+If you need to use or debug an extension you can check to see if the extension author publishes builds in their repository (check the `Builds` page) or if it is open source you can clone and build the extension locally.
 Once you have the .VSIX, you can "side load" the extension either through the command line or using __Install from VSIX__ command in the Extensions View command drop-down ([see more](https://code.visualstudio.com/docs/editor/extension-gallery#_command-line-extension-management) on command line extension management).

 ## Work Branches
 Even if you have push rights on the Microsoft/vscode repository, you should create a personal fork and create feature branches there when you need them.
 This keeps the main repository clean and your personal workflow cruft out of sight.